Love, Reign o'er Me

-"Love, Reign o'er Me", subtitled "Pete's Theme", is a song by English rock band The Who.
+"Love, Reign o'er Me", subtitled "Pete's Theme", is a song by the English rock band the Who.
 Written and composed by guitarist Pete Townshend, it was released on 27 October 1973 as the second single from the band's sixth studio album and second rock opera, Quadrophenia.
 It is the final song on the album, and has been a concert staple for years.
 The song peaked at number 76 on the US Billboard Hot 100 and number 54 on Cash Box.

 Origin and recording

 "Love, Reign o'er Me," along with "Is It in My Head?" (also from Quadrophenia), date back to 1972.
 Both songs were originally intended to be part of the unreleased autobiographical album, Rock Is Dead—Long Live Rock!
 This later evolved into Quadrophenia.

 Townshend sang gently on the demo recording, creating a tender love song.
 Daltrey decided to turn the song into bombast, "That last high note, the scream, it's not on the demo...I sang it as passionate.
 To me, it was an orgasm."
 Townshend noted that Daltrey is "a great dramaturg".